Gary Pettigrew

-Gary Louis Pettigrew (October 10, 1944 – January 21, 2023) was an American football defensive lineman in the National Football League (NFL) for the Philadelphia Eagles and New York Giants.
-He played college football at Stanford University and was drafted in the second round of the 1966 NFL Draft.
-Pettigrew was also selected in the sixth round of the 1966 AFL Draft by the San Diego Chargers.
+Gary Louis Pettigrew (October 10, 1944 – January 21, 2023) was a Canadian professional American football defensive lineman in the National Football League (NFL) for the Philadelphia Eagles and New York Giants.
+He played college football at Stanford University and was selected in the second round of the 1966 NFL draft.
+Pettigrew was also selected in the sixth round of the 1966 AFL draft by the San Diego Chargers.

 Pettigrew died after a long battle with myelodysplastic syndrome on January 21, 2023, at the age of 78.